AngelSayani/Code-Lab-Developing-a-Python-Data-Analysis-Script-with-Pandas/README.md

 In this lab, you'll build a data analysis script that reads a CSV file containing sales data, performs analysis, and creates visualizations to extract business insights.
 The lab walks learners through building a data analysis script step-by-step, with each task focusing on a specific action.

+## Getting Started

+### Prerequisites

+- Basic knowledge of Python syntax and functions
+- Familiarity with simple data structures like lists and dictionaries
+- Understanding of programming concepts like loops and conditionals
+- No prior experience with pandas or data visualization is required

 ## File Tree Structure

 ```